Animenosekai/yuno/README.md

 #### Configuration

-MongoDB configuration is made easy with Saki!
+MongoDB configuration is made easy with Yuno!

 You can just pass configuration values into `MongoDB` to configure it!